 The Industrial Pretreatment Program is a major provision to our TPDES permit that requires industries to pre-treat their wastewater to near domestic levels prior to discharge to the city.

-The Water, Sewer and Capital Construction Department work together at all times, in other words you have water employees working on the same crews with sewer employees.
-One Superintendent is responsible for maintenance of the water plants, water system, sewer system, etc. The other Superintendent is responsible for construction.
-One Foreman is responsible for water plants, the second is responsible for the water and sewer system and the third is responsible for construction.
-Water Production maintains twelve water wells and nine water plants seven days a week, 365 days a year.
+The Water and Sewer Maintenance Divisions work together at all times, in other words you have water employees working on the same crews with sewer employees.
+One Superintendent is responsible for maintenance of the water plants, water system, sewer system, etc. One Foreman is responsible for water plants, the second is responsible for the water and sewer system.
+Water Production maintains 17 water wells and 17 water plants seven days a week, 365 days a year.